whoffmann/MemorySum/README.md

 - Improve usuability by adding instructions and more prompts
 - Handle edge cases for user input
 - Allow user to specify difficulty level
-- End the game in a better way
 - Display user score in GUI